 Vomiting is an upbringing of partially digested milk.
 It has curdled and has a stronger smell.
 Spray vomiting frequently occurs in very young babies, once or twice a day, due to the immaturity of the sphincter, a muscle located at the entry of the stomach.
 However, spray vomiting after every feeding is abnormal in a young baby and can lead to dehydration, less urine, drying of the skin, irritability, drowsiness – in short symptoms of pyloric stenosis, an illness that requires emergency care.

 Reflux refers more to pathological regurgitation, that is to say, abnormal which causes inflammation which can lead to tissue damage.
+Reflux is seen in 5 to 9% of babies.
+When we talk about pathological regurgitation (reflux), the cause is also the relaxation of the lower esophageal sphincter (entrance to the stomach), but there is a component related to slower and delayed gastric emptying.
 The baby may always swallow after feeding, or swallow even if nothing is in their mouth.
 Frequent discomfort when the baby is lying down, and they may cry more during the two hours following feeding because, rather than travelling to the intestine, their milk, mixed with an acidic digestive enzyme, moves up from the stomach to the esophagus, which becomes irritated.
 Reflux is also caused by the immaturity of the sphincter at the entry to the stomach.
 However, in contrast to vomiting, reflux is more regular: it occurs after almost all feedings.